Chris-Fortier/loadout-fullstack/README.md

 # Loadout

-## Local Installation
+## Local Installation After Cloning

--  Run these commands after cloning the project:
+Do this stuff once per machine after cloning the project.

+-  Install .env file
+-  Install Heroku CLI on the computer if you haven't already.
 -  In the project folder:
+   -  `heroku login`, then log in with browser
+   -  `heroku git:remote -a loadoutapp`
    -  `npm i cors`
    -  `npm install jsonwebtoken`
    -  ...
 -  In \client:
    -  `npm i date-fns` (or can this be installed in root?)
    -  `npm i jwt-decode`
    -  ...
--  Install .env file

 ## Running the App Locally